What are the Best Acrylic Painting Techniques for Beginners?

 Yes, acrylic medium can substitute for varnish in some cases.
 However, there are still some differences.
 While varnish provides a glossy or matte finish and enhances color vibrancy, the acrylic medium can also provide protection but may not offer the same level of aesthetics.
 It's also important to note that acrylic medium may not provide as durable or long-lasting protection as varnish, especially against UV damage.

-How many coats of varnish are recommended?
+How many coats of varnish are recommended for acrylic paintings?

 You can do two to three coats of varnish on acrylic paintings for perfect protection.
 However, the exact number of coats may vary depending on various factors like the type of varnish used, the desired level of shine, and personal preference.